-PAD INSTRUCTION DIGITAL DISPLAY WINDOW 1 Place food inside the oven and close the door. ◆ The oven lamp will turn on and "0" will appear.
+PAD INSTRUCTION DIGITAL DISPLAY WINDOW 1 Place food inside the oven and close the door.
+The oven lamp will turn on and "0" will appear.
 Note: While "0" appears, operation is available.
 1 minute after the door is closed, "0" will disappear.
 2 POWER LEVEL Press Power Level Selector pad once.
 The selected power level will be indicated and 1st Stage Heating Indicator "1" will start to blink.
-Note: Each time the pad is pressed, the Power Level switches as the above Power Level Selector pad illustrates. # P 10 3 200 Press Number/Memory pads "2", "0" and "0". ◆ The set heating time will appear.
-Note: The maximum set time for "DEFROST" and "P0" is 30 minutes, and 15 minutes for all others. # 200 4 START Press Start pad.
+Note: Each time the pad is pressed, the Power Level switches as the above Power Level Selector pad illustrates. ∮∮∮ ₽Ю 3 200 Press Number/Memory pads "2", "0" and "0".
+The set heating time will appear.
+Note: The maximum set time for "DEFROST" and "P0" is 30 minutes, and 15 minutes for all others.
+E 200 4 START Press Start pad.
 The oven lamp will turn on and heating will start.
-During operation, the indicator appears from the left and heating time will count down. # .200 #!59 • When all time off.
-"0000" will Open the doc will show the Close the doc blank.
+During operation, the indicator appears from the left and heating time will count down. # 200 # !!59 • off.
+"0000" wi Open the doo will show the e expires, beep tone will sound and heating will stop.
+The oven lamp will turn Il blink until the door is opened.
+1 minute later, cooling fan will stop. or and take the food out.
+The oven lamp will turn on.
+Digital Display Window originally selected time and power stage. or.
+The oven lamp will turn off.
+1 minute later, Digital Display Window will go